 There are numerous documented stories about dolphins helping people at sea.
-In one story, a group of marine biologists had been studying the behavior of a pod of bottlenose dolphins off the coast of Los Angeles, California.
+For example, in one story, a group of marine biologists had been studying the behavior of a pod of bottlenose dolphins off the coast of Los Angeles, California.
 Their work usually occurred near the coastline, where the pod would feed.
 The researchers followed the pod in their boats, taking photos and videos and documenting their behavior.

 Getting closer, they saw she was in distress, so they pulled her from the ocean into their boat.
 She was alive but was hypothermic.
-One of the researchers noticed she had a passport and a piece of paper in a zip lock bag tied around her neck.
+One of the researchers noticed she had a passport and a piece of paper in a ziplock bag tied around her neck.
 After getting her to shore and to the emergency room, they learned she had attempted suicide.
-The dolphins and the researchers saved her life.
+The dolphins and the researchers saved her life.2

 This is just one of many awe-inspiring stories of dolphins intervening to save people.
-Other stories involve dolphins intervening to prevent shark attacks.
+Other stories involve dolphins preventing shark attacks.

-In ancient cultures, which you can read more about below, people saw dolphins as guides who helped people.
-In fact, they told stories of dolphins guiding off-course boats to shore.
+In ancient cultures, which you can read more about below, people saw dolphins as guides and helpers.
+In fact, there are many legends about dolphins guiding off-course boats to shore.

 For the Polynesians, sharks were also seen as guides.
-However, as I explain more about later in this post, some historians believe that the ancient Polynesians may have believed that dolphins and sharks were the same family of fish.
+However, as I explain later in this post, some historians believe that the ancient Polynesians may have believed that dolphins and sharks were the same animals.
 Thus, what they thought were sharks guiding people were actually dolphins.

 When you need guidance…

-If a dolphin has made themselves known to you, it can be a sign that you need to tune in to more subtle messages and forms of communication.
+If a dolphin has made themselves known to you, whether in real life, art, or the media, it can be a sign that you need to tune in more to subtle messages and forms of communication.
 Signs are everywhere.